litarusso/bikesharing/README.md

 ## Result
-This data show high activity of the bike sharing service (CityBikes) in NYC during the month of August 2019.
+Our data show high activity of the bike sharing service (CityBikes) in NYC during the month of August 2019.
 ### Checkout Times
 I created a slide with two plots about Checkout Times.
 The first plot is "Checkout Times for Users," and the second is "Checkout Times by Gender."
 As I thought it will be usefull to see the users for 2 hours or less, I filtered them for 0, 1 and 2 hours.
 However, if they want deep down, they can select more from the filter box.